rbakker/brainaddress/docs/index.md

 ## Become a provider
 A BAS provider does not need to 'own' or host brain atlases.
 The provider only hosts *definition files* that describe atlases, transforms or transformations.
 For the hosting, the provider can use a website or a github repository.
 The system is open to organizations or individuals who want to provide brain atlas definitions or transformations.
-To become a provider, register at https://brainaddress.org/provider-signup.md.
+To become a provider, follow the <a href="provider-instructions.html">detailed provider instructions</a>.
 You will need:
 - a provider acronym
 - a provider home page or github repository
-- a provider content page (github folder) at which you will host brain atlas definitions, transforms and/or transformations.
+- a provider content page (github folder) at which you will host definition files.

 All definition files are auto-discovered and cached by brainaddress.org.
-See the <a href="docs/atlasdefinition.md">instructions to define an atlas</a>.

 <script type="text/javascript">
 function lookup(evt) {